Hajj for Beginners

 Day 3: Jamarat and Eid in the UK and Abroad

 The 10th of Dhul-Hijjah is Eid al-Adha.
-For pilgrims, it involves several key rites: stoning the Jamarat al-Aqaba, offering a sacrifice (Qurbani), and shaving or cutting the hair (Tahalul).
-While pilgrims are in Makkah, Muslims in the UK and across the globe celebrate by following the Sunnah of sacrifice.
+Pilgrims perform key rites such as stoning Jamarat al-Aqaba, offering Qurbani, and shaving or cutting the hair (Tahalul).
+While pilgrims are in Makkah, Muslims in the UK and worldwide celebrate by following the Sunnah of sacrifice.
 Allah says in the Quran:

 {لَن يَنَالَ اللَّهَ لُحُومُهَا وَلَا دِمَاؤُهَا وَلَٰكِن يَنَالُهُ التَّقْوَىٰ مِنكُمْ}

-This reminds us that the essence of Hajj is internal transformation, not just physical movement.
+This reminds us that the true essence of Hajj is spiritual transformation, not just physical actions.

 Final Rites: Tawaf and Sa’i